 Seventy-Six… No Trombones

-OCTOBER 16, 2022: Age is irrelevant.
-Instead ask me how many sunsets I’ve enjoyed, characters I've birthed, art I’ve created, wizards I’ve befriended, laughs I’ve shared, crises I’ve averted, crises I’ve survived, lovelies I've fucked, animals (and others) I've saved, cancers I’ve beaten, cities I’ve conquered, trips I’ve taken, opening nights I’ve attended, careers I’ve launched, students I’ve inspired, stories I’ve read, stories I’ve written, and especially: the people I’ve loved.
+16 OCT 22: Age is irrelevant.
+Ask me how many sunsets I’ve enjoyed, characters I've birthed, art I’ve created, wizards I’ve befriended, laughs I’ve shared, crises I’ve averted, crises I’ve survived, lovelies I've fucked, animals (and others) I've saved, cancers I’ve beaten, cities I’ve conquered, trips I’ve taken, opening nights I’ve attended, careers I’ve launched, students I’ve inspired, stories I’ve read, stories I’ve written, and especially: how I've loved the people I’ve loved.
 That’s how old I am.

 Spelling It Out